slavo3dev/python_100_exercises/README.md

 ## d.values()  returns a list-like dict_values  object while the sum  function calculates the sum of the dict_values  items.

 ## pprint  module which is used to print out well formatted views of datatypes in Python.

+## string  is a built-in module and string.ascii_lowercase  returns a string object containing all 26 letters of English alphabet.
+Then we simply iterate through that string and print out the string items.